andy-k/wolges/README.txt

 before following arc_index.
 A convenience function is provided for this purpose, and index 0 is intentionally reserved to avoid special-casing the first tile.

+In 1994, Steven A. Gordon introduced in the paper "A Faster Scrabble Move Generation Algorithm" the GADDAG structure.
+The KWG supports this structure through the Gaddawg format, which carries both GADDAG and DAWG while being about 33% smaller than typical GADDAG files.

 In the Gaddawg format, node 0 is as above and node 1 is a special node that points to the root node of the GADDAG.
 Tile 00 is used here to indicate the